Essay on Music

 of sight, fast-moving, in the cedar-limbs,

 perhaps.
-“Inventing must be transgression,”
+“Inventing must be wickedness,”

 I thought atop my boulder, the tiny